victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 ```

 After ten epochs only, the building IoU metric on validation dataset is about **0.82**.
-It's already a fair result for the state of art processing with real world data, but we will see how to improve it.
+It's already a fair result with plain Open Data, but we will see below how to improve it again.